SelinaWang/SoftSysZis/reports/update.md

 ## Resources

 We plan to use an online guide (https://viewsourcecode.org/snaptoken/kilo/index.html) linked from the SoftSys project resources page.
+We may need to look into more online resources for the stretch goals, depending on which we plan to explore.
 We believe we won't need more resources.

 ## Current Progress

-We are working on completing raw mode by reading keypresses from the user and exploring how echoing works.
-We know this task is complete when we can successfully read keypresses and echo the input back on the shell.
-The next step after that is making a function for low-level keypress reading and repositioning the cursor.
-With this task, a few tests proving that this function and repositioning works is how we might define "done".
-We plan to collaborate on these tasks together (because it makes sense to have everyone on the same page until we complete the foundations of our text editor).
+We are working on completing raw mode.
+We currently have keypresses logged and echoing working.
+Next we will turn off all output processing signals as well as Ctrl signals (Ctrl-Z, Ctrl-Q, etc).
+With this task, a few tests proving that these signals are properly turned off is how we might define "done".
+We plan to collaborate on these tasks together.